pymc-devs/pymc-examples/examples/causal_inference/bayesian_nonparametric_causal.myst.md

 plt.suptitle("Posterior Predictive Checks - Heterogenous Effects", fontsize=20);
 ```

 Observations like this go along way to motivating the work in the Double ML causal inference paradigm.
 The model used to capture the outcome distribution or the propensity score distribution ought to be sensetive to variation across extremities of the data.
 We can see above that the predictive power of the simpler logistic regression model deterioriates as we progress down the partitions of the data.
-We will see an example below where it is key to partial out the causal effects across the quantiles of the response distribution.
+We will see an example below where this flexibility becomes a problem.

 +++

 ### Regression with Propensity Scores

+Another perhaps more direct method of causal inference is to just use regression directly.
+Angrist and Pischke suggest that the familiar properties of regression make it more desirable, but acknowledge that there is a role for propensity and that the methods can be combined by the cautious analyst.

 ```{code-cell} ipython3
 def make_prop_reg_model(X, t, y, idata_ps, covariates=None, samples=1000):